imall100/api-categorization/README.md

 # api-categorization
-a web scraper of programmableweb.com to categorize APIs
+a web scraper of programmableweb.com to categorize APIs by name